tezos/tezos/docs/protocols/003_PsddFKi3.rst

 ``--minimal-nanotez-per-byte <amount in nanotez>``).

-Delegates distributing rewards should be aware of these thresholds for their transactions to be succesfully included.
+Delegates distributing rewards should be aware of these thresholds for their transactions to be successfully included.

 Node
 ~~~~